 - If your research will involve animals, consult Swarthmore's Institutional Animal Care and Use Committee (IACUC).

-- If applying online to a government agency, see SPIR's Guide to Preparing Electronic Proposals.
+- If applying online to a government agency, see the office of Sponsored Programs Guide to Preparing Electronic Proposals.

 - Draft a brief project description and, if required by grantor, a rough budget.

 - Email these, along with the name and url of your selected grant program, to a member of the Sponsored Programs Office and Senior Accountant Denise Risoli (firstname.lastname@example.org).
 Let us know if you need an institutional letter of support; we will draft one for the Provost's signature.
 If you need external letters of support from colleagues or collaborators, request them early.

 - Draft your full proposal narrative (Key Proposal Components) and budget justification (see Information Frequently Required by Grantors).

 - Ask a colleague (ideally, one who has received the same sort of grant) to read your draft and give you feedback.
 Sponsored Programs office staff are available to proofread and/or make editorial suggestions and can provide targeted information about various aspects of the College to enhance your proposal.

 - Fill out the office of Sponsored Programs Grant Proposal Review Form and forward to the Sponsored Programs office to circulate for institutional signatures, at least two weeks before the deadline.